 The Goodwin cross-disciplinary team that advised Alnylam across the collaboration was led by partners Kingsley Taft and Gregg Katz and associate Yasin Akbari (Life Sciences), partner Milena Tantcheva and associate Chris Steinroeder (Debt Finance) and partner Shane Albright.

-The team also included partner Dan Karelitz and associates Jonathan LaPlante and Nicole Spiteri (Tax), associates Scott Hefferman and Megan Gedeon and paralegal Annelise Wexner (Debt Finance), counsel Nicole Daley (Life Sciences). partner Andrea Murino and counsels Kirby Lewis and Kara Kuritz (Antitrust) and partner James Matarese (M&A).
+The team also included partner Dan Karelitz and associate Nicole Spiteri (Tax), associate Scott Hefferman and paralegal Annelise Wexner (Debt Finance), counsel Nicole Daley (Life Sciences), counsels Kirby Lewis and Kara Kuritz (Antitrust) and partner James Matarese (M&A).